 A real-world project rarely runs in a single Docker container.
 So Semaphore lets you combine multiple containers into a single environment of networked services.

 Here’s an example how you’d define an agent for a web application:

-containers list is the one which will execute the jobs.
+containerslist is the one that will execute the jobs.

 Is the new Docker-based environment for you?

-Docker-based agents will be a first-class citizen alongside Linux and macOS platforms.
-For several new technologies which we will soon announce support for, the Docker-based approach will be the way to go.
+Docker-based agents will be first-class citizens alongside Linux and macOS platforms.
+For several new technologies that we will soon announce support for, the Docker-based approach will be the way to go.

 We will continue to update the Linux and macOS platforms with the selected software stack.
 Semaphore will not force you to use a Docker image for your existing projects.